jf3200/iteration/writing_functions.md

     ## [19]  0.68682298  0.44756609  0.78971253  0.64568566 -0.09904161 -2.27133861
     ## [25]  0.47485186

-Try my function on some other things
+Try my function on some other things.
+These should give errors

 ``` r
 z_scores(3)